chimera-linux/cports/Usage.md

 <a id="bootstrapping"></a>
 ## Bootstrapping

 By this, it is meant bootstrapping from source.
-Since the distribution currently does not provide any binary packages, this is something you will always need to do.
+This is an alternative to binary bootstrap, if you wish to compile the whole system from source.
+Keep in mind that this takes a long time, because it has to rebuild the whole bootstrap path 4 times.

 Bootstrapping has more requirements than simply using the system.